legendum/rediservice/README.md

 ### 1. Install and run Redis

-Please see https://redis.io to download, install and run Redis on your machine.
+Visit https://redis.io to download, install and run Redis on your machine.

 ### 2. Create two "text" microservices with Rediservice